 Despite routinely calling into the port of Southampton, the P&O Cruises travel far and wide, taking in far-flung destinations such as Cape Town, Barbados, Cozumel, and many more.

-With one of the richest fleet histories of any modern cruise line, the P&O Cruises roster is currently made up of seven ships, with another due to enter service in mid-2018.
+With one of the richest fleet histories of any modern cruise line, the P&O Cruises roster is currently made up of eight ships.

 The Aurora is a popular sight all around the world, and is best known as P&O Cruises’ worldwide-cruising vessel.
 Built to accommodate guests for months at a time, there is a wealth of options aboard Aurora and a wonderfully welcoming and relaxing atmosphere.